Joo Koon

-Joo Koon (裕群) is an industrial estate in Jurong of the West Region of Singapore.
+Joo Koon (裕群) is a subzone of Pioneer, Singapore.
 East of Joo Koon is Lok Yang and South is Gul.
 Joo Koon consists mostly of factories.

 It is bounded by Upper Jurong Road, the Pan Island Expressway, Jalan Ahmad Ibrahim and Benoi Road.

 Amenities and landmarks

 Surrounding Joo Koon industrial town are Pasir Laba Camp, SISPEC, SAFTI, Jurong Camp, Singapore Discovery Centre and Arena Country Club.

 There is a food centre located along Joo Koon Way.
 There is also a NTUC FairPrice Warehouse Club, office units all comes under one roof at FairPrice Hub Joo Koon, which is the town hub.

 Residential

 There is a dormitory called Jurong Apartments located near Joo Koon MRT Station.